Prof Dr Mr Aalt Willem Heringa (A.W.)

 Other functions and journals

 He served for many years as a Member of the Netherlands Commission on Equal Treatment.
 He is one of the founding editors of the NJCM Bulletin (the Dutch Human Rights Journal); of EHRC (European Human Rights Cases); of JB and JB+ (two administrative law journals); of the Maastricht Journal of European and comparative law (MJ); and of EVRM Rechtspraak & Commentaar (a loose leaf commentary on the European Convention of Human Rights).
 Furthermore he is editor in chief of the China EU Law Series and of the China EU Law Journal (both pubklished by Springer).
 He served on the supervisory board of Hiil (the Hague Institute for the Internationalisation of the Law) and on the Supervisory Board of LVO (a major Limburg based school board for secondary education; from 1999 until 2010)).
 He is since 2010 a member/vice chair of the supervisory board of Zuyderland, a major care and cure organisation in the south of Limburg province.
-Since 2012 he also serves on the Conseil d’Administration of Paris University Dauphine.
+From 2012-2017 he also served on the Conseil d’Administration of Paris University Dauphine.

 Between 2000 and 2005 Aalt Willem Heringa was president of the field-hockey club ‘Hockeer’, building two new artificial grass fields and a new accommodation/canteen.
 From 2003 until 2011 he served two terms of four years as Dean of the Law Faculty, was a member of the Management Team of Maastricht University as well as academic director of Maastricht University’s Campus Brussels.
 From 2006 until 2011 he was president of the Council of Law School Deans and of the Association of Law Faculties.
 Furthermore he was between 2009 and 2014 a member and vice-president of the Board of the International Association of Law Schools (IALS), and he is a substitute judge in the District Court of Roermond.
 He also sat on the Board of the China-EU School of Law (CESL) in Beijing, China (www.cesl.edu.cn ).
 Since 2012 he is director of the Montesquieu Institute Maastricht (http://www.maastrichtuniversity.nl/web/Institutes/MontesquieuInstituteMaastricht1.htm ) and he is Head of the Public Law Department.
 In 2013 he worked as European Co-Dean of the China EU School of Law in Beijing.
 Since 2016 he chairs the University Exams Appeals Board.